 POLICIES FOR VISITORS AND PARENTS TO BCC HQ

 All visitors will be asked to comply with on-site health screening and temperature checks.
 Please respect our community by wearing a face covering at all times.
 Masks are required for all individuals over the age of 2, per CDC Guidelines.
 Masks must cover both the mouth and nose at all times.

-Please practice social distancing when moving around BCC.
 There will be an assigned room for visitors during rehearsal hours that open only 15 minutes prior to rehearsal and close promptly at the end of rehearsal.

-Due to the limited space in compliance with social distancing, we will only allow a maximum of 15 visitors (non-singers or staff) in the building during rehearsals.
+We will only allow a maximum of 15 visitors (non-singers or staff) in the building during rehearsals.
 We realize that many of our families rely on public transportation or walk to rehearsals and need a place to wait.
 We ask that if you drive or have other means to wait off-site, please be courteous and leave the limited on-site waiting space to families who need to use that space.

 Singers, parents, and caregivers will not be able to enter staff offices, the kitchen, or use office equipment.